morpht/convivial/README.md

 To update configuration, one needs to manually copy new/updated configuration files to convivial/config/install folder and remove uuid and _core: default_hash items there.

 [How to write an installation profile](https://www.drupal.org/docs/distributions/creating-distributions/how-to-write-a-drupal-installation-profile)

+## Workflow

+Follow these steps when raising a pull request: https://redmine.morpht.com/issues/33713